wadeallen/christy_site/sell/index.md

 For the most part, real estate experts agree that new kitchen countertops and appliances, bathroom remodels and energy-saving improvements will pay off in the long run (read below in “What Might I Consider Doing?”).
 On the other hand, pros point out that the following upgrades are *not* worth your time and money.

-- Over-the-Top Improvements
+- **Over-the-Top Improvements**
     Before considering elaborate full-house renovations, consider competing properties in your neighborhood.
 You don't want to overbuild your home.
 Improvements that place your home in top tier of your neighborhood are unwise.
-- A Swimming Pool
+- **A Swimming Pool**
     Believe it or not, a swimming pool rarely adds value to a home.
-First of all, it is costly to have an in-ground swimming pool installed.Secondly, many homebuyers view an in-ground swimming pool as a high-maintenance hassle and safety hazard.
+First of all, it is costly to have an in-ground swimming pool installed.
+Secondly, many homebuyers view an in-ground swimming pool as a high-maintenance hassle and safety hazard.
-- Enclosed Garage
+- **Enclosed Garage**
     Before converting your garage into a game room, take a look around.
 If every other home in your neighborhood boasts a two-car garage, you should probably think twice.
 Most home buyers would prefer to have a sheltered place to park their car than a room to play ping pong and darts.
-- Daring Design
+- **Daring Design**
     Decorating your home so that it reflects your unique style is natural.
 However, if you're trying to sell your home, now is not the time to incorporate bold design choices into the décor.

 *Information From Investopedia*